the-modelcitizen/sample_py_flask_blueprint_factory_sqlite/README.md

 to start Flask app:

 1. open terminal
-2. cd into directory containing app (sample_run.py and sample_test.py should) be in directory, in this example the directory is 'sample_py_flask_blueprint_factory_sqlite'
+2. cd into directory containing app (sample_run.py and sample_test.py should be in directory), in this example the directory is 'sample_py_flask_blueprint_factory_sqlite'
 3. check requirements.txt and install required packages into your virtual environment